web2journalist-star/web2journalist-star/README.md

 **🌱 I'm currently building:**

-* **PatoDoBot:** A personal productivity assistant designed to promote balanced and healthy work habits, built with a modern full-stack approach.
+* **PAToDoBot:** A personal productivity assistant designed to promote balanced and healthy work habits, built with a modern full-stack approach.
 I'm documenting my learning journey and the development process as I go.

 **🛠️ My Tech Stack & Tools:**